Secure Energy Services (TSE:SES) Price Target Cut to C$2.50

-Secure Energy Services (TSE:SES) had its price objective reduced by investment analysts at National Bank Financial from C$3.00 to C$2.50 in a research report issued to clients and investors on Tuesday, BayStreet.CA reports.
-The firm presently has an “outperform” rating on the stock.
-National Bank Financial’s target price suggests a potential upside of 74.83% from the stock’s current price.
+Secure Energy Services (TSE:SES) had its target price lowered by analysts at National Bank Financial from C$3.00 to C$2.50 in a report issued on Monday, BayStreet.CA reports.
+The brokerage currently has an “outperform” rating on the stock.
+National Bank Financial’s price objective indicates a potential upside of 90.84% from the company’s previous close.

-Several other equities research analysts have also recently weighed in on the company.
-Royal Bank of Canada increased their price objective on Secure Energy Services from C$3.00 to C$3.75 and gave the company an “outperform” rating in a research report on Wednesday, July 29th.
-Raymond James set a C$2.10 price objective on Secure Energy Services and gave the company an “outperform” rating in a research report on Wednesday, July 29th.
-Finally, Canaccord Genuity increased their price objective on Secure Energy Services from C$1.50 to C$2.00 in a research report on Thursday, June 18th.
-One analyst has rated the stock with a hold rating and four have given a buy rating to the stock.
-The stock presently has a consensus rating of “Buy” and an average target price of C$3.54.
+SES has been the subject of several other research reports.
+Raymond James set a C$2.10 target price on shares of Secure Energy Services and gave the company an “outperform” rating in a research note on Wednesday, July 29th.
+Royal Bank of Canada upped their target price on shares of Secure Energy Services from C$3.00 to C$3.75 and gave the company an “outperform” rating in a research note on Wednesday, July 29th.
+Finally, Canaccord Genuity upped their target price on shares of Secure Energy Services from C$1.50 to C$2.00 in a research note on Thursday, June 18th.
+One research analyst has rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
+The company currently has a consensus rating of “Buy” and an average target price of C$3.54.

 Secure Energy Services Inc provides integrated and specialized services to upstream oil and natural gas companies operating in the Western and the United States.
 The company's Processing, Recovery and Disposal division owns and operates midstream infrastructure that provides services, such as storing, shipping, clean oil terminalling, rail transloading, marketing of oil, treatment, oilfield waste processing, landfill disposal, and produced and waste water disposal, as well as the purchase and resale of oil.